Russell Beck To Speak at Strafford Seminar on Trade Secrets and Noncompete Regulation

-The presentation, a recording of which is now available online, is described as follows:
+The presentation is described as follows:

 A full program for the presentation is available here.

-eck Reed Riden LLP is among the leading authorities in trade secret, noncompete, and unfair competition law, and our experience handling these matters is backed by our extensive employment law and business litigation experience.
+Beck Reed Riden LLP is among the leading authorities in trade secret, noncompete, and unfair competition law, and our experience handling these matters is backed by our extensive employment law and business litigation experience.
 Our hand-picked team combines attorneys with complementary expertise and practical experience.

 The Wall Street Journal featured Beck Reed Riden LLP’s noncompete agreement experience.
 In 2016, the White House issued a report entitled, “Non-Compete Agreements: Analysis of the Usage, Potential Issues, and State Responses,” relying in part on Beck Reed Riden LLP’s research and analysis, including its 50 State Noncompete Survey.